incredincomp/the_hunting/README.md

 `cd ~/the_hunting`

-### need to run install.sh on fresh ubuntu 20.04 to install prereq tools that come with axiom
+### need to run install.sh on fresh ubuntu 20.04 to install prereq tools that come with axiom *THIS IS UNTESTED AND DANGEROUS, GOOD LUCK
 `chmod +x install.sh the_hunting.sh`

+### *THE INSTALL.SH SCRIPT IS UNTESTED, UNFORMATTED, AND DANGEROUS..
+GOOD LUCK*
 need sudo for program installs with apt

 `sudo ./install.sh`